usagov/usagov-2021/bin/cloudgov/Readme.md

 ## Command line

 All interaction with CloudGov happens with the CloudFoundry Client (cf) via the command line.
-To be able to run commands targetted toward a CloudGov Space you must be logged in.
+To be able to run commands targeted toward a CloudGov Space you must be logged in.
 Run this command and follow the instructions:

 ```
 bin/cloudgov/login
 ```

 Most actions a developer would want to perform will be built into a script placed in the /bin directory of the repo.
-Actions targetted towards the local environemnt will live direction in the /bin dir, actions targetted towards the hosted CloudGov environments will live in the the /bin/cloudgov directory.
+Actions targeted towards the local environment will live in the /bin dir, actions targeted towards the hosted CloudGov environments will live in the /bin/cloudgov directory.

 This command can be used to see which space you are currently targeting: